paulsinclair51/briteTest/README.md

 orchestrator and test group functions you write using the LiteTest API that mamnages the execution.

-To try LiteTest, simply follow this steps:
+To try LiteTest, simply follow these 6 steps:

 <details>
 <summary><strong>Click to view</strong></summary>